 Other companies will give you a “free” audit and a flat rate of $550 to $1000 a month for SEO.
 We don’t believe in a one-size-fits-all strategy.

-We always start with a customized strategy.
+Instead, our SEO process always start with an audit and a customized strategy.

 Step 1: Develop your website’s customized SEO strategy.